psanchezg/inbox-extract-data/README.md

 # inbox-extract-data

-App "inbox-extract-data" is a Go app to check a GMail inbox to analize Bolt e-scooter usages.
+App "inbox-extract-data" is a Go app to check a GMail inbox an analizes messages by modules.
+It's includes modules to analize Bolt e-scooter usages (in Spain) and M/Monit messages from AV encoders

-**TODO:**

-  - Add more statistics
-  - Get plans and travels over time
-  - Add historical statistics
-  - More test data

 #  USE
 ## CREDENTIALS: